Management of Mid-Sized Companies

 - Bachelor's thesis 10 credits (the credits for the Bachelor’s thesis are not included in the other credit hour totals)

+For elective options in the second, third, and fourth semester, please refer to the semester course plan.
 Students must select three of the following six focus areas:

 - Competition policy